Felicia Farerre - Vocals

 In addition to doing club and studio work, Nic's busy schedule includes teaching bass and guitar, sharing his knowledge of theory and technique with his students.

 Album credits: Music That Tells a Story - bass

 Joan Jacobs is a native of England, now residing in Los Angeles.
 Her theatrical experience as an actor and singer has led to her work as a gifted voice-over artist.
 Joan's voice has been heard in a variety of venues as diverse as: presentations to the academic community, narrator of "The Seven Senses", a documentary about the exploratory play of children, and poetry-reading accompaniment in performances with "The Definiens Project" music ensemble.

-Album credits: Music That Tells a Story, Pacific Dreams - narrator
+Album credits: Music That Tells a Story, Pacific Dreams, Children of Conflict - narrator

 The Living Pen - Author

 Blu DuBois is a member of the community of writers at The Living Pen bringing stories to life.
 While every life has a story, every story comes to life at TheLivingPen.com.